Abhishek08/Docker/README.md

 # Docker File
 A Dockerfile is a text file that defines a Docker image.
 You’ll use a Dockerfile to create your own custom Docker image.

-If want to create your own Dockerfile when existing images don’t satisfy your project needs.
+you'll want to create your own Dockerfile when existing images don’t satisfy your project needs.
 This will actually happen most of the time, which means that learning about the Dockerfile is a pretty essential part of working with Docker.

 The Dockerfile contains a list of instructions that Docker will execute when you issue the docker build command.